Snorkelling with turtles right off the beach on the Perhentian Islands

 The snorkelling here is so accessible and truly spectacular.
 We saw all sorts of fish, big and small and even had a swim with wild giant green turtles in Turtle bay.

 Unfortunately great crowds of Malay tourist with varying swimming ability and knowledge of the coral reef, meant some areas were really crowded with people standing and sitting on the coral.

 We were pleased with the change of food and menus in China to the Malay cuisine and even more so when we discovered how cheap it can be, once you are out of the mani hotels and resorts.
 Small beach cafes offer chicken, fish, prawns, squid, fried rice and other local delicacies such as Nasi Goreng and Tom Yam soup.
 A typical dinner/lunch for 4 cost us around £15.

 Good to know about Perhentian Islands

 All payment are made in cash and no ATMs are valuable on the island so bring all the cash you need.
-You can get money from the main titles if you need to but it is expensive.
+You can get money from the main hotels if you need to but it is expensive to do.

 Food in the resorts is expensive and there is only a tiny selection of things, food and snacks to buy in a couple of shops across the 2 islands.
 You are better off bringing the things you need with you from the main land